walletkun/walletkun/README.md

 ## 🚀 About Me

 I'm a Computer Science major with a Data Science minor at Brooklyn College (Class of 2025).
-I love building things that make a difference!
+I love to build meaningful and beneficial to self softwares.

-- 🎓 Currently working on my degree in Computer Science, minor in Data Science and Multi Media
+> "If it's beneficial for me then someone in the otherside of the world definitely needs it as well." - My Motto

-- 🌱 Learning new technologies and frameworks every day
+- Working on my degree in Computer Science, minor in Data Science
-- 💡 Passionate about solving real-world problems through code
+- Working on mastering leetcode and pattern recognizing
-- 🔍 Currently looking for 2025 Summer Software Engineer internship
+- Actively searching for internship for Fall 2025 and Full time after that

 ## 🛠️ Tech Stack